 [D]efective generally takes the sense of lacking some important or essential quality; deficient, that of lacking in quantity: as defective teeth, timber, character; deficient supplies, means, intellect.
 The same difference is found between deficiency and defectiveness.
 [Century Dictionary]

 In grammar, "wanting some of the usual forms of declension or conjugation" (late 15c.).
-A euphemism for "mentally ill" from 1898 to c.
-1935; as a noun, "person wanting in some physical or mental power," by 1881.
+Used in the sense of "mentally ill" from 1854 to c.
+1935; as a noun, "person wanting in some physical or mental power," by 1869.
 Related: Defectively; defectiveness.